EnhancedNetwork/TOHE-Docs/options/Neutrals/Coven/CovenLeader.md

 As the Coven Leader, your kill button controls players.<br><br>
 When the target makes a kill, you'll also kill the target.
-* Max
-  * Set the Maximum amount of Coven Leaders that can be in a match
 * Control Cooldown
   * Set how long the Coven Leader has to wait to control a player
 * Can Vent